 Know Before You Go

-Due to COVID-19-related restrictions, a reservation is needed in advance.
+Don't forget to make a reservation in advance.
 Normally it’s not hard to get one the day of your visit, but it’s always better to plan ahead.
-Children's tickets cost $6 and adults' are $11 for an hour-long ride.
+Children's tickets cost $7 and adults' are $12 for an hour-long ride.
 There’s no minimum age; you can even bring a newborn (and the family dog!) on a swan boat.
 However, minors under 15 must be accompanied by a parent or guardian over 18.
 (Don't worry, even big kids will want parents along to provide the pedal power.)

 Echo Park is a densely populated neighborhood so street parking is tight, but not impossible, especially during the day.
 The swan boats are located on the east side of the lake at the Echo Park Lake boathouse, right off Echo Park Avenue.
 If there’s no free street parking available, there are large city parking lots with reasonable hourly rates two blocks north of the park.
 The boathouse is stroller and wheelchair accessible via paved paths leading down from the street and the lake is ringed by a paved path.
 There are bathrooms open throughout the park, with one right next door to the boathouse.
 They’re generally pretty clean and well-maintained for bathrooms in an urban park.

-Photos by Meg and Matt Matasci unless otherwise noted
+Photos by Meg and Matt Matasci unless otherwise noted.
+Updated August 2023.